stairf/gopl/README.txt

 	- version -> copyright
 	- version -> info
 all other values must be quoted for both perl and C code.

+The hash %lang contains all strings that are displayed, e.g. error messages.
+The entries are quoted as C strings automatically.
+Some of them are used in printf format strings, so they should contains format specifiers.

+The hash %lang may define
+	- help_usage   the first line of the help text.
+	- help_desc    the line above the description section of the help text
+	- help_options the line above the options section of the help text
+	- help_info    the line above the info section of the help text
+	- opt_unknown  the error message for an unknown option
+	- opt_no_val   the error message when an option has no value
+	- opt_bad_val  the error message for invalid option values

+The values of the %lang hash should contain format specifiers:
+	- help_usage   %s (program name)
+	- help_desc    (no format specifier)
+	- help_options (no format specifier)
+	- help_info    (no format specifier)
+	- opt_unknown  %s (name of the unknown option)
+	- opt_no_val   %s (name of the option that needs a value)
+	- opt_bad_val  %s (option name), %s (invalid value)

 === 3. c interface ===
 The generated header declares: